Top of the page

 At home, gently wash the sores with clean water each day.
 If crusts form, your doctor may advise you to soften or remove the crusts.
 You can do this by soaking them in warm water and patting them dry.
 This can help the cream or ointment work better.

 After you touch the area, wash your hands with soap and water or use an alcohol-based hand sanitizer.

 Try not to scratch the sores, because scratching can spread the infection to other parts of the body.
 You can help prevent scratching by keeping your child's fingernails short.
 You can cover the sores with a loose bandage.
 The sores need air to heal.

-Call your doctor if you or your child do not get better as expected or if you notice any signs that the infection is getting worse such as fever, increased pain, swelling, warmth, redness, or pus.
+Call your doctor if you do not get better as expected or if you notice any signs that the infection is getting worse, such as fever, pus, or increased pain, swelling, warmth, or redness.